Rehmankk360/shopify_test/README.md

 <p>3- Update your .env file accordingly.</p>

 ## Set up Ngrok tunnel for webhooks
+Ngrok is used to redirect all the user traffic in the internet to your local network address.
+This is important for webhooks in local enviroment.
 Once you install ngrok run this command in your ngrok terminal to start it:
 ```bash
 $ ngrok http 3000